eliottjohnson/Obsidian-Vault/Fellowship/Quadrupole scan/EDMS document East Dump.md

 Giulia Romagnoli will add the dumps in the lines and position them in Layout.

 Giulia Romagnoli & Silvia Schu-Erhard take care of experimental areas (incl.
-East Area), configuratoin management and hardware baseline documentation.
+East Area), configuration management and hardware baseline documentation.
 They will attach the doc to the correct place in EDMS, assign relevant reference and advise you on the reviewers too.
 They will also launch the approval process of the document afterwards.

 Thomas Birtwistle takes care of the PS Complex primary lines (Booster, PS Ring, etc...)